Embedded Fields — Using React

 npm install @vonpay/vora-js @vonpay/vora-react

-The re-exported TokenizeResult is a three-arm discriminated union — exactly one arm is present per result:
+The re-exported TokenizeResult is a five-arm discriminated union — exactly one arm is present per result:

 type TokenizeResult =